 Maintain control of your home, pests, and rodents who try to infest and destroy your house and property.
 The best way to accomplish that goal is to collaborate with your local exterminator.
 They can help you get to know the signs of an infestation even in its earliest stages.
 They can also treat your home to prevent future visitors from trying to share your home with you.
 Finally, after evaluating your home, they can give you suggestions on things you can do to lower your risk of infestations and offer a treatment plan that will provide a layer of security that will protect your home in the long run.

 Pests can pose a long-term problem if you don’t get a handle on them early.
 Knowing how to prevent them from taking up space in your home is half the battle.
 It’s also important to understand what your homeowners’ insurance covers and what it doesn’t.
-If you have any questions, contact our insurance professionals at Scavone Insurance Center.
+If you have any questions, contact our insurance professionals at Scavone Insurance Agency Center LLC.
 Our seasoned insurance experts can help you answer any questions you have about your policy.
 They will also give you a few ideas on how to protect your home further.
 Keeping your home pest and rodent-free isn’t difficult if you follow the recommendations of your local exterminator and have your home treated regularly.